ORDER A RECORDING OF KAZAKH NATIONAL INSTRUMENTS IN

 Studio7Almaty · KAZAKH NATIONAL INSTRUMENTS Studio 7 Almaty Portfolio

-Kyl-Kobyz
+Kyl-Kobyz and Nar-Kobyz

 What is the Kobyz?
 It's a stringed instrument that's highly popular in the countries of Central Asia.
 In Kazakhstan, it's known as the Kyl-Kobyz.
 Crafted from a single piece of wood, this instrument features two strings—one for the melody and the other for resonance.
 Both strings and the bow are typically made from horsehair.
 These elements combine to produce a distinctive, rich sound with captivating overtones.
 Be sure to watch the videos showcasing the sound and effects of the Kobyz below.

-What is Kobyz?
+What is Kyl-Kobyz?

 Sybyzgy